codingwithstrangers/codingwithstrangers.github.io/README.md

-# angular-gihub-page                                                                                                                                                                                      [334/1877]
+# angular-gihub-page

 I want an easy way to deploy an angular application as a github page to render and sort some markdown files.
+It can be used to generate a static webpage for the github organization

 # Steps to reproduce this repo from scratch